EduardoMVAz/Enigma_Encrypter/README.md

 ## How to Use

-There is a jupyter nootebook named demo in this repository, with a brief demonstration of how u can utilize the functions of the library which are:
+There is a jupyter notebook named demo in this repository, with a brief demonstration of how u can utilize the functions of the library which are:

 * Encrypting a message, with the Enigma class.